topbanner

 MT disassembly

 How are chromosome movements controlled?
 Microtubules are inherently stochastic, constantly growing or shortening and switching randomly between these two states – yet they drive exquisitely ordered movements during mitosis.
 To do so, the filaments must be regulated in response to tensile force.
-We found that microtubules can be regulated in a tension-dependent manner without complicated signaling pathways or microtubule-modifying enzymes.
-In collaboration with Trisha Davis' lab, we developed a motility assay using the Dam1 complex, which lacks any motor or enzymatic activity but forms load-bearing attachments to dynamic microtubule tips.
-Then we used a feedback-controlled laser trap to show how tension strongly biases the microtubules toward elongation.
-In collaboration with Sue Biggins' lab, we reconstituted tip-coupling using native kinetochores purified from yeast and found similar tension-dependent effects.
-Our work has revealed mechanoregulatory principles that are likely to govern cytoskeletal filament dynamics wherever they form tension-bearing tip attachments, such as at kinetochores, spindle poles, focal adhesions and other filament capture sites.
+Tension-dependent regulation was assumed to occur via indirect mechanisms, where forces at the kinetochore-microtubule interface modulate the activity of microtubule-modifying enzymes.
+However, we found that the behavior can be reconstituted without complicated signaling pathways or microtubule-modifying enzymes.
+In collaboration with Trisha Davis' lab, we developed a motility assay using the Dam1 complex, which lacks any motor or enzymatic activity but forms load-bearing attachments to dynamic microtubule tips (pdf).
+Then we used a feedback-controlled laser trap to show how tension strongly biases the microtubules toward elongation (pdf).
+Later, in collaboration with Sue Biggins' lab, we reconstituted tip-coupling using native kinetochores and found the same tension-dependent effects (pdf).
+Recently, we showed that despite their highly variable growth rates, multiple microtubules can be tightly coordinated with each other merely by coupling their tips to a shared mechanical load (pdf).
+Altogether, our work in this area has uncovered mechanoregulatory principles that are likely to govern cytoskeletal filament dynamics wherever they form tension-bearing tip attachments, such as at kinetochores, spindle poles, focal adhesions and other filament capture sites.

 How are aberrant attachments sensed and corrected?
 During mitosis, accurate segregation requires every pair of replicated sister chromatids to become properly 'bioriented', with their kinetochores attached to microtubules emanating from opposite spindle poles.
 Improper attachments are unstable and release quickly, giving another chance for proper attachments to form, whereas bioriented attachments are selectively stabilized.
-It has been widely assumed that spindle tension stabilizes bioriented attachments solely by suppressing the destabilizing activity of kinase called Aurora B. We discovered a more straightforward mechanism: Working with Sue Biggins lab, we reconstituted kinetochore-microtubule attachments and showed that tension stabilizes them directly, in the absence of Aurora.
-The behavior is similar to catch-bonds that enhance cell-cell adhesion.
-It likely works in conjunction with the Aurora B-based system.
-We also found that Aurora phospho-regulation can promote detachment of kinetochores by destabilizing the microtubule tip, which explains otherwise puzzling observations in cells, where Aurora reactivation promotes correction of erroneous kinetochore-microtubule attachments without triggering their immediate release.
+It was widely assumed that spindle tension stabilizes bioriented attachments solely by suppressing the destabilizing activity of a kinase called Aurora B. We discovered a more fundamental mechanism: Working with Sue Biggins lab, we reconstituted kinetochore-microtubule attachments and showed that tension stabilizes them directly, in the absence of Aurora (pdf).
+This behavior is analogous to the catch-bonds that enhance cell-cell adhesion, and had not previously been considered for kinetochore-microtubule interactions (pdf).
+The catch bond-like behavior of kinetochores works in conjunction with the Aurora-based error correction system, which we recently showed is also regulated directly by tension (pdf).
+Altogether, our work in this area has revealed new mechanisms that ensure the accuracy of chromosome segregation by helping to correct and avoid attachment errors.

 ErrorCorrection